KaiNorberg/PatchworkOS/README.md

 fd_t handle = open("/net/local/seqpacket:nonblock");
 ```

 Multiple flags are allowed, just separate them with the `:` character, this means flags can be easily appended to a path using the `openf()` function.
 It is also possible to just specify the first letter of a flag, so instead of `:nonblock` you can use `:n`.
-Note that duplicate flags are ignored and that there are no read or write flags, all files are both read and write.

 [Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/dd/de3/group__kernel__fs__path.html#ga82917c2c8f27ffa562957d5cfa4fdb2e)